Listing Agents Who Call the Buyer’s Lender

 P.S.: A good omen is when you reach the lender on their cell, the first time . . . on a weekend.

-When the number on the pre-approval letter is disconnected (that’s actually happened).
+A bad omen is when . . . the number on the pre-approval letter is disconnected (that’s actually happened).

 See also, “First-Time Buyers’ Handbook.”